Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: A New Class of Kernel Functions

 \end{itemize} \end{corollary}

 As compared with the results in Corollary \ref{coro:linear1}, the convergence rate of quasi-uniform designs as shown in (\ref{corollary35}) is slower than the choice of eigenfunctions as shown in (\ref{eq:l1c12}).
 Despite a slower rate of convergence, designing functional inputs by $\Psi(\mathbf{x}_j,\cdot)$ with space-filling $\mathbf{x}_j$'s can be relatively easier in practice than finding eigenfunctions of $\Psi$.
+However, if the eigenfunctions of $\Psi$ are available, then the design based on Corollary \ref{coro:linear1} (i.e., the first $n$ eigenfunctions) would be recommended as the convergence rate is faster.
+Some kernel functions exist closed form expressions, such as Gaussian kernels \citep{zhu1997gaussian}.
+More generally, the eigenfunctions can be numerically approximated via Nystr{\"o}m's method \citep{williams2000using}.

-The proposed linear kernel can be naturally modified to accommodate the potential non-linearity in $f$ by enlarging the feature space using a pre-sepecified nonlinear transformation $\mathcal{M}$ on $g$, i.e., $\mathcal{M} :V\rightarrow V_1$, where $V_1$ is a function class.
+The proposed linear kernel can be naturally modified to accommodate the potential non-linearity in $f$ by enlarging the feature space using a pre-specified nonlinear transformation $\mathcal{M}$ on $g$, i.e., $\mathcal{M} :V\rightarrow V_1$, where $V_1$ is a function class.
 The resulting kernel function can be written as

 and the corresponding GP can be constructed by

 The convergence results of MSPE can be extended to \eqref{eq:nlgpfromlgp}.
 There are many possible ways to define $\mathcal{M}$ so that the feature space can be enlarged; however, the flexibility comes with a higher estimation complexity.
 In the next section, we propose an alternative to address the non-linearity through a kernel function, which is computationally more efficient.